Skip to content

 8. Credential Access (TA0006)

 Attackers steal account credentials through keylogging, memory-based credential dumping (T1003 — OS Credential Dumping), or brute-force attacks against authentication systems.
-According to the IBM Cost of Data Breach Report, compromised credentials remain the most common initial attack vector at 19% of breaches.
+According to the IBM Cost of Data Breach Report, compromised credentials represent the most common initial attack vector at 19% of breaches.
 Enforcing MFA universally is the single highest-impact control for this tactic—stolen passwords become useless when a second factor is required.
 Pairing MFA with strong password policies and Windows Credential Guard closes most credential theft pathways for SMBs.

 9. Discovery (TA0007)